Premchand154/Cats-Vs-Dogs-Image-Classification/README.md

 ---

-# Run the Application
+# Running the Application

+# Start the FastAPI Server

 ```bash
 uvicorn app:app --reload
 ```

-Server will start at:
+The API will be available at:

 ```
 http://127.0.0.1:8000